 So here’s a few disconcerting conclusions.
 First, it seems virtually impossible to know how many MLIS holders have jobs in the information science field since the information science field of today is so vast and undefined.
 And just how do we define jobs in the information science field?
 What exactly is the difference between a LIS web developer and a computer science web developer?

-I guess at least I can say I know DIALOG.
+At least I can say I know DIALOG :)